Awards and Accolades

 The students and alumni of Ringling College continue to receive the highest levels of recognition in the United States and around the world.

 Take a look at some amazing awards and accolades that Ringling College, its students and alumni have amassed:

-- Illustration major Livy Long was named Zankel Scholar by the Society of Illustrators in 2013.
+- Illustration major Brenna Thummler was named Zankel Scholar by the Society of Illustrators in 2014.
 The Zankel award goes to the most outstanding illustration junior in the country.
-Ringling students have won a total of three Zankel scholarships since the awards began seven years ago.
+Ringling students have won a total of four Zankel scholarships since the awards began seven years ago.

-- In 2012 , the Suncoast American Advertising Federation (AAF) awarded 65 ADDYs to Ringling students and alumni.
-A Ringling Advertising Design junior was also named Advertising Student of the Year.
+- In 2015 , the Suncoast American Advertising Federation (AAF) awarded 51 ADDYs, including Best in Show, to Ringling students and alumni.

 - In 2012, two $30,000 Angelo Donghia Foundation prizes—one of the most sought-after awards in the interior design industry—were awarded to Ringling students.
 Ringling students have won this national competition every year but one since 2001.

-- An Interior Design major won a $1000 scholarship award in the Robert Bruce Thompson Light Fixture Design Competition.
+- An Interior Design major won the Robert Bruce Thompson Light Fixture Design Competition.
 Ringling students have placed in this competition every year they have entered.

-- An impressive 33 Ringling student works were accepted into the Society of Illustrators 2013 Student Scholarship Competition, the largest number from any college.
-A total of 163 pieces from Ringling students have been accepted for the competition in five years - also more than from any other college.
+- Nineteen Ringling student works were accepted into the Society of Illustrators 2015 Student Scholarship Competition.
+A total of 215 pieces from Ringling students have been accepted for the competition in seven years - more than from any other college.